Cynthia Sewell (Kawa)

 clients served to more than 800 adults.

-advocates on behalf of those with special needs by serving on the Board of
+advocates on behalf of those with special needs.
+She serves on the Board of Directors of the

-Directors of the Valley Industry and Commerce Association (VICA) and on its
+Valley Industry and Commerce Association (VICA) and on its Government Affairs

-co-founded the 17-member Coalition of Service Providers, composed of nonprofit
+Coalition of Service Providers, composed of nonprofit organizations serving the

-organizations serving the special needs population, which advocates on behalf
+special needs population, which advocates on behalf of that population.

 Cynthia has been